khaledosman/serverless-graphql-mongodb-lambda/README.md

 ## Environment variables

-Environment variables can be setup in `env.yml` file
+- Environment variables can be setup in `env.yml` file
+- add your `ENGINE_API_KEY` to a .env file

+## Deploying

+- Install serverless cli using `npm i -g serverless`
+- Install and setup your aws cli with an "ovs" profile using `aws config --profile=ovs`
+- use `yarn deploy:dev` or `yarn deploy:live`

 ## Releasing